googleapis/python-ndb/MIGRATION_NOTES.md

   this isn't broadly the case.
 - `model.make_connection` is no longer implemented.

+## Differences in urlsafe behavior

+``Key.urlsafe()`` now provides a "bytes" object instead of a "string" object in Python 3.
+This is actually just a change in nomenclature.
+Python 2 "string" is a bytestring.
+It maps directly to the "bytes" object in Python 3.
+They are the same data type, presented with a different name due to the Python 2 to 3 bytes/unicode migration.
+This isn't unique to our library but rather applies to all string handling in Python 2/3 compatible libraries and is unfortunately unavoidable.

+Even though the urlsafe data type has not changed (only the name), code that serializes urlsafe values to JSON will not work as intended anymore.
+This is because the json module itself has changed. ``json.JSONEncoder`` in Python 2 accepts str (actually bytes) and unicode, and coerces str to unicode automatically.
+This was dangerous behavior that sometimes resulted in mangled strings. json.JSONEncoder in Python 3 only accepts unicode (now called str) to avoid any mangling.
+The user must manually convert strings.
+Unfortunately, there's nothing we can do safely on the library's part to resolve this.

+One other difference in behavior is that the string encoded by urlsafe no longer includes the App Engine partition.
+This is because the Cloud Datastore backend does not report the App Engine partition to us due to a migration away from App Engine semantics to Cloud semantics on project IDs.
+We can't infer what the partition is safely with access to only the Cloud Datastore API, thus the to_legacy_urlsafe() command was added to let the user override this behavior.

+Most apps have a partition prefix of "s~", except for apps in European clusters which have a partition prefix of "e~".
+If for some unexpected reason neither of these prefixes result in the correct legacy urlsafe strings for a specific use case, the user can take one of the strings from the Cloud Console datastore and decode it using base64 to see the partition prefix.
+Once that partition is found, it can be used consistently across all calls to to_legacy_urlsafe() for that datastore instance.

 ## Comments

 - There is rampant use (and abuse) of `__new__` rather than `__init__` as